Kenna writes about the care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

 The unassuming plant is a natural healing agent and has a lengthy list of historical references for medicinal purposes.

-For eras, herbal doctors and medical practitioners have considered aloe vera as a medicinal plant or "the potted physician".
-Corresponding medical journals report the plant has noticeably reduced surgery convalescent time, efficiently treated intestinal health problems and inhibited and relieved arthritis.
+For eras, herbal doctors and medical practitioners have considered aloe vera a medicinal plant or "the potted physician."
+Related medical journals report, the plant has noticeably reduced surgery convalescent time, efficiently treated intestinal health problems, and inhibited and relieved arthritis.

-Alexander the Great overpowered many parts of Africa in order to retain the aloe plant to mend his injured men.
+Alexander the Great conquered many parts of Africa to retain the aloe plant to mend his injured men.

 In 1935, the aloe plant was extremely victorious in remedying skin lesions produced by X-rays.

 Gel From The Plant

 The aloe vera plant solely presents potent restorative effects formed naturally, as healing should be.
 The green daggered-shaped leaves are teeming with a clear gel.
 The gel contains 96% water and 4% comprising of 75 known ingredients that heal the body.

 Aloe gel is a mild analgesic when smeared on wounds.
 It alleviates itching as well as swelling and soreness.
 It is even an antiseptic while increasing the blood flow to injured areas so they can heal.

 The medicinal plant also supports fibroblasts because of the enzymes in the plant.
 Fibroblasts are skin cells in charge of healing wounds.
 The gel helps heal wounds by supporting the fibroblasts.